MonashDeepNeuron/HPP/content/part4/tasks/structs.md

 - Change the branches in the drop down so that your branch is going into `main` and `Create new pull request.
 - Give the pull request a title and briefly describe what you were able to implement and any struggles you had.
 - On the right side-panel, under the 'Assignees' section, click the cog and assign me.
-- Click 'Create pull request' and I'll take it from there
+- Click 'Create pull request' and I'll take it from there.

+This, ideally should be submitted before our meetup on 04/01/2023.

 ## Links